briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0pmviUS1Zac" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Rogan compliments Tyson's vest, which has Van Gogh's *The Starry Night* printed on it.
-He makes sures to call attention to it be starting the interview by leaning back, opening his coat, and remarking on it.
+He makes sure to call attention to it be starting the interview by leaning back, opening his coat, and remarking on it.
 That is, he has prepared notes and practiced stories to launch into:

 > Tyson: Look at that, a little bit of Starry Night there
 >